hiroki-kyoto/chaser/README.md

 told her.

 She has a name, that is 'CHASER'.
-So be honored with her, She knows her name and awared of what is going with her life.
+So be honored with her, She knows her name and is awared of what is going with her life.

 She won't become the God, she is weak, she won't threaten the future of the human.(Kidding...)